 Relationship Matrix View Features

-- Tabular Display of Relationship Data All relationship data is presented in a structured table format.
-The left-hand panel provides filtering options by identities, allowing users to narrow down the view based on investigative focus.
+All relationship data is presented in a structured table format.
+The left-hand panel provides filtering options by identities, allowing users to narrow down the view based on investigative focus. - Source and Target Record Comparison

-- Source and Target Record Comparison The right-hand section displays both the source and target records involved in each relationship.
-It highlights the matched data fields and assigns a relationship score based on OWL’s analysis.
+The right-hand section displays both the source and target records involved in each relationship.
+It highlights the matched data fields and assigns a relationship score based on OWL’s analysis. - Relationship Scoring Logic

-- Relationship Scoring Logic When source and target data match completely, OWL assigns a 100% match score.
-Partial matches are scored proportionally based on the degree of similarity and relevance between the entities.
+When source and target data match completely, OWL assigns a 100% match score.
+Partial matches are scored proportionally based on the degree of similarity and relevance between the entities. - Identity-Level Relationship Selection

-- Identity-Level Relationship Selection For targeted analysis, users can select specific relationships from the relationship dropdown or deselect them directly at the identity level to refine the matrix view.
+For targeted analysis, users can select specific relationships from the relationship dropdown or deselect them directly at the identity level to refine the matrix view.
 To view relationships tied to a specific identity, use the All relations dropdown in the left panel.
-Selecting a relation will filter the matrix to display only the relationships associated with that relation.
+Selecting a relation will filter the matrix to display only the relationships associated with that relation. - Editing or Deleting Relationship Records

-- Editing or Deleting Relationship Records In the Action column of the Relationship Matrix View, users can edit or delete any relationship record.
+In the Action column of the Relationship Matrix View, users can edit or delete any relationship record.
 If a relationship score needs adjustment—either higher or lower—click the Edit button, modify the score as needed, and click Save to update the record.
 This allows investigators to refine relationship accuracy based on contextual insights or new findings.

 Structurally, the Data Visualization Manager View closely resembles OWL’s Tabular Report View, and it inherits all the same functionalities.
 However, it stands apart with unique features: